edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 ```

 If the Event already has `Tags` when it arrives at the application service, then default tags will be added to the `Tags` map.
 If the default tags have the same key as an existing key in the `Tags` map, then the default key/value will override what is already in the Event `Tags` map.

-!!!
-Note
-    At this time, because XML cannot marshal maps, use of the tagging function with the XML transformation in the same pipeline is prohibited.